claviering/smart-doc-copy/README.md

 4. The button will turn blue and show "Copied!" for 2 seconds
 5. Paste the copied markdown anywhere you need it!

+Tip: The copied Markdown is formatted to be used directly as an AI prompt.
+Paste it into an AI assistant (for example, ChatGPT, Bard, or Claude) to generate client code, TypeScript interfaces, tests, or human-friendly explanations.
+The clear headings, code blocks, and inline JSON comments give the model useful context about fields, types, and examples.

 ## Output Format

 The script generates clean, structured markdown with the following sections: